- Tracy Gunn

 EXCESSIVE HEAT – HYPERTHERMIA

-As the body heats up:- - Initially skin capillaries dilate, allowing heat from the blood to radiate. - Perspiration follows, cooling the skin. - The pulse accelerates to circulate blood more rapidly. - Breathing increases.
+As the body heats up:- - Initially, skin capillaries dilate, allowing heat from the blood to radiate. - Perspiration follows, cooling the skin. - The pulse accelerates to circulate blood more rapidly. - Breathing increases.

 Heat exhaustion does not usually need emergency medical help if you can cool down within 30 minutes.
-If it turns into heatstroke, it needs to be treated as an emergency.
+If it turns into a heatstroke, it needs to be treated as an emergency.
 Heat stroke can cause permanent disability or death if the person does not receive emergency treatment.

 HEAT EXHAUSTION